lekhrajdinkar/solution-engineer/01_aws/06_Security/04_1_KMS_SSA.md

     - encrypt **AMI** with kms
   - `ebs`, `rds`,  `s3-key`, `sqs-keys`, etc
   - ...
-  - all ther service which requires encryption.
+  - all other service which requires encryption.

 - **KMS API call**
   - all above service makes api to kms.